amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 1: Change the author of a book in DynamoDB

 Since you've deployed this application, you deserve a reward!
 Let's make you the instant author of your favorite book in the bookstore.
 Open the DynamoDB console, find the BooksTable, find the name of the book you want to be the author of, and change the Author name.
 Refresh the bookstore page.
+Congratulations, you are an author in your own personal bookstore!

 #### Step 2: Update search to reflect your new authorship

+This might be the easiest step.
+After you updated the Author name, in the backend, DynamoDB Streams automatically pushed this information to the Elasticsearch cluster for your application.
+In the bookstore page, try searching for your name.
+The book you authored should be returned.

 #### Step 3: Manually edit the leaderboard/Best Sellers list

+First, make sure you have at least two books in your *Past orders* list with different order quantities.
+Unless you've already created multiple accounts for the boosktore, the books in your *Past orders* list will match the books in the *Best Sellers* list (since the bookstore started with no orders).

-If you're like us, you ordered over 1000 copies of one of the books to bump it to the top of the *Best Sellers* list.
+If you're like us, you ordered over 1000 copies of one of the books to bump it to the top of the list.
 That was clearly an ordering error, so let's go correct the *Best Sellers* list.
-In order to do this, first open the ElastiCache for Redis console.
+In order to do this, open the DynamoDB console and find the orders table.
+Next, find the entry for your big order and open the item to edit it.
+Open the "books" list, and then edit the "quantity" to be less than one of your other ordered books.
+Click save.
+Wait a few moments, and then go to the bookstore endpoint and refresh the page.
+You should notice the book moved in the list.

+Just like with updating the search experience, in the backend, DynamoDB Streams automatically pushed this information to ElastiCache for Redis, and the *Best Sellers* list was upldated.

 ### Section 3: Change the application *(optional)*

 By this point, you should have a pretty good feel for the different architectural components of AWS Bookstore Demo App, and how it is just one example of what you might create with AWS Full-Stack Template.
 You can choose to start with the basic template and add on, or start with something more full-featured (like the bookstore) and change it.
 Either way, you have the foundational services, components, and plumbing you need to start building any web application.

 Here are a few ideas for you might change AWS Bookstore Demo App.
-Note: some of these are advanced!
+Note: many of these are advanced!
 You are also welcome to move on to **Part 3: Extensions** if you like.

-#### Option 1: Use ElasticSearch (instead of DynamoDB) to return books by category *(easy)*

-In the newly-deployed bookstore, when the user clicks on a given product category in the homepage,

-#### Option 2: Use it for your own storefront *(medium)*
+#### Option 1: Use it for your own storefront *(medium)*

-Perhaps you are interested in spinning up your own storefront, but you don't need a social experience.
+Perhaps you are interested in spinning up your own storefront.
 You will likely still want to have a product catalog, categories, search, best sellers, etc., so this app is a very good place to start.

 Let's imagine that you are going to sell furniture.
 Go into DynamoDB and change the structure (and content) of all of the tables to reflect that you are selling furniture.
 Don't forget to go to API Gateway and make the requisite changes there as well.

-#### Option 3: Add individual product pages *(hard)*
+#### Option 2: Add individual product pages *(hard)*

 One thing missing from the bookstore (or your furniture store) is individual pages for your products.
 Build out an additional table(s) or rows in DynamoDB to contain the structured information for your product pages.

-#### Option 4: Turn it into a blog *(hard)*
+#### Option 3: Turn the bookstore into a blog *(hard)*

-Now that you've added individual product pages, you are not that far off from a blog website.
+Now that you've added individual product pages, you are not that far off from a robust blog application.
 The search experience will help viewers find your content, the *Best Sellers* list can effectively return your most popular posts, and the product catalog and product pages can be your blog entries!
 What else can you do?

-#### Option 5: Use a different database *(hardest)*
+#### Option 4: Use a different database *(hardest)*

 Perhaps you want to use a different database for your product catalog (i.e. Amazon Aurora).
-Change the backend structure, API calls, and other lookups to use a different database structure and call t other service.
+Change the backend structure, API calls, and other lookups to use a different database structure and call the other service.

-#### Option 6: Build out the “Friends” functionality in the Bookstore *(hardest)*
+#### Option 5: Build out the “Friends” functionality in the Bookstore *(hardest)*

 One of the main items that is missing from the current AWS Bookstore Demo App implementation is that there is no way to manage (view, add, remove) your friends.
 Build a friends management system and add it into the bookstore.